dustinlyons/nixos-config/README.md

 If you are using the starter with secrets, there are a few additional steps.

 #### 8a.
 Create a private Github repo to hold your secrets
 In Github, create a private [`nix-secrets`](https://github.com/dustinlyons/nix-secrets-example) repository.
+Keep it empty for now.
 You'll enter this name during installation.

 #### 8b.
 Install keys
 Before generating your first build, these keys must exist in your `~/.ssh` directory.
 Don't worry, I provide a few commands to help you.